SoftwareAG/adabas-go-api/doc/README.md

 CGO_LDFLAGS = -L$(ACLDIR)/lib -ladalnkx -lsagsmp2 -lsagxts3 -ladazbuf
 ```

-In the Adabas Go API sources a `Makefile` contains the build environment for Linux environments.
+In the Adabas API for Go sources a `Makefile` contains the build environment for Linux environments.

 To compile start the `make` command.
 To compile the corresponding test tool, start `go` directly like this: